influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_kapacitor/v1.4/administration/security.md

 the InfluxDB meta nodes.
 It may also include enabling authentication to these nodes.

-How to set up security in InfluxDB Enterprise is covered in the [Managing security](/enterprise_influxdb/v1.5/administration/security/) document of that product.
+Seting up security in InfluxDB Enterprise is covered in [Managing security in InfluxDB Enterprise](/enterprise_influxdb/v1.5/administration/security/).

-#### Securing InfluxDB meta Nodes
+#### Securing InfluxDB meta nodes

-Since the InfluxDB-Meta node is used as the backend user and privilege store of the TICK stack, it is particularly important when securing Kapacitor with Authentication and Authorization.
+Since the InfluxDB meta node is used as the backend user and privilege store of the TICK stack, it is particularly important when securing Kapacitor with authentication and authorization.
 Kapacitor will need to connect to InfluxDB meta nodes when verifying security credentials.

 Properties relating to the InfluxDB meta node configuration are located in the `[auth]` group of the configuration schema.

-**Example 1 &ndash; Authentication configuration group**
+**Example 1:Authentication configuration group**
 ```toml
 [auth]
   # Configure authentication service.